MD Program

 • Neural and Behavioral Science and Anatomy

 • NBS incorporates basic neuroanatomy, neurophysiology, neurology, neuropathology, neuropharmacology, anesthesia, ophthalmology, radiology, behavioral science, and psychiatry.
 The goal is for students to understand the structure of the human nervous system, the biological mechanisms that underlie the functions of the nervous system, the neural basis of behavior, and the diagnosis, pathology and treatment of diseases that affect the nervous system by incorporating these topics with clinical relevance.
-The course also includes pathology wet labs and Neurology Day, where students interact in small groups with 14 patients who have various neurological disorders.
+The course also includes pathology wet labs and Neurology Day, where students interact in small groups with about 14 patients who have various neurological disorders.

 • Objective Structured Clinical Examination (OSCE)